British Plant Gall Society

 Publications

 This is the definitive guide to the plant galls of Britain and Ireland.
-It contains illustrated keys to all galls likely to be found in the British Isles, and has an additional eight pages of colour plates.
+It contains illustrated keys to all galls likely to be found in the British Isles, and significantly updates the 2002 edition with many taxonomic changes, new galls and improved drawings.
 It also contains a useful introduction to the study of galls.

 The Natural History of the Rose Bedeguar GallThe Natural History of the Rose Bedegaur Gall and its Insect Community by Simon Randolph, published by the British Plant Gall Society.